openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 get(key: string): Promise&lt;Uint8Array | string | boolean | number&gt;

-Obtains the value of a specified key.
+Obtains the value of the specified key.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.Core